autism-research-centre/NGSpy/7.CNV/README.md

 This folder contains:
   1. The main scripts:  	CNVNATORscript.py (and ERDSscript.py)
   2. The submission scripts:  	submitCNVNATORscript.py (and submitERDSscript.py)
-  3. An R script to merge callsfrom both methodologies:
+  3. An R script to merge callsfrom both methodologies: CNVmerge.R

 ## Dependencies:
 This step makes use of the following software(s):
    * cnvnator (https://github.com/abyzovlab/CNVnator)
    * ERDS (http://www.utahresearch.org/mingfuzhu/erds/)